 In the recent consultative e-ballot, members of the UCU overwhelmingly rejected the employers’ derisory offer of a 2% increase in pay.
 This offer did nothing to make up the ground lost against inflation, which since 2010 amounts to a real terms pay cut of 21% —you can see how much you’ve lost on this online calculator.
 Nor did the employers make any meaningful offer to address the gender pay gap or to tackle the rampant casualisation across the sector.

 In dispute resolution talks on the 17 and 23 July between UCEA (the University and Colleges Employers’ Association) and the Higher Education Trade Unions, including the UCU, the employers’ failed to take the opportunity to sufficiently improve their pay offer, or to move on pay inequality and precarious employment.
-Consequently, the UCU will be running an industrial action ballot in September on taking extensive industrial action in the autumn term.
-So, keep an eye on your pigeon holes and letter boxes for those ballot papers!
+Consequently, the UCU is now running an industrial action ballot on taking extensive industrial action in the autumn term.

 Locally, our senior management team seem to believe that you’re easily bamboozled.
 In their emails they’ve tried to make the offer appear better than it is by conflating pay rises with the pay increments you are entitled to as you progress in your career, if indeed you are eligible for them.
 Don’t be fooled—all staff deserve fair pay and decent contracts!
 We’ve complained about this misrepresentation.